I've got stories of trial, tragedy, and triumphs.

 I've been through some horrible tragedies in my life and suffered some great losses.
 What got me through it is being unflinchingly optimistic.

 I am neither a 'glass half full' or 'glass half empty' type of guy.
 I'm am grateful I have a glass and I'll fill it up my damn myself.

 So, yeah, usually I'm the most interesting man in the room.
-I'm not quite the guy from the Dos Equis commercials (yet), but I am the heir apparent for that role.
+I'm not quite the guy from the Dos Equis commercials (yet), but I am pretty sure I'm the heir apparent for that role.

 I set highly improbable & slightly impossible goals, and find ways to make them happen.
-Then I go after more highly improbable & slightly more impossible goals.
+Then I go after a lil more highly improbable & slightly more impossible goals.
+Then repeat.

 I believe my best days are ahead of me.

-I believe in treating people like people.
+I am a firm believer in treating people like people.
 I don't care if the person is homeless or famous.
 You find the humanity in the person.
 Then you speak and interact with that.